umairkarel/SE-Assignment-2/README.md

-# Assignment 2
+# Assignments for Software Engineering Class

-Implement a Python program to send OTP via email and verify it.
+**Assignment 2**: Implement a Python program to send OTP via email and verify it.